AndrzejKebab/Unity-JobScheduler/README.md

 ## Implementation Notes

-- The system uses composition rather than inheritance, with specialized schedulers delegating common functionality to `JobSchedulerBase`.
+- The system uses a common interface (`IJobScheduler`) and composition rather than inheritance.
 - All schedulers implement `IDisposable` to ensure proper cleanup of native collections.
+- Job data structures implement `IJobData` to ensure consistent scheduling behavior.
 - `UniTask` integration allows for efficient asynchronous operation without blocking the main thread.
 - The `[BurstCompile]` attribute is applied to methods that can benefit from Burst compilation.